-This is the parish based element of our youth ministry and is committed to providing support to Parishes working with and among young people aged 11-25.
+This is the parish based element of the youth ministry and is committed to providing support to Parishes working with and among young people aged 11-25.
 The development workers build relationships with priests, adult leaders and young people to enable regular and varied activity for young people to explore and deepen their faith.
 Training courses and sessions were run across the Archdiocese to recruit and support adult volunteers.
-BCYS staff also co-ordinate the leadership and administration of World Youth Day Pilgrimages (WYD) for 50-150 Pilgrims and more recently other pilgrimages and overseas mission for young adults.
-This small staff team and volunteers engage hundreds of leaders and young people in groups and clubs and co-ordinate Birmingham's involvement in National events such as, National Youth Sunday and CYMFed congresses including "Flame" at Wembley Arena.
+BCYS staff also co-ordinate the leadership and administration of World Youth Day Pilgrimages (WYD, engage hundreds of leaders and young people in groups and clubs and co-ordinate Birmingham's involvement in National events such as National Youth Sunday and CYMFed congresses including "Flame" at Wembley Arena, and in the administration of the Pope John Paul II Award, which will enable young people in the Archdiocese to take an active part in the life of their community and society.